 2 Which tone mapping1 methods should be recommended to derive SDR versions from programmes produced in HDR-TV and to insert SDR programme material into HDR programmes?

-3 What range of viewing conditions should be assumed, for home viewing of HDR-TV programmes?
+3 What guidance for operational practices and workflows should be provided to help ensure optimum and consistent use of high dynamic range?

-4 What scientifically assessed relationship exists, in home viewing environments, between the amount of image dynamic range extension and the consumer viewing appreciation?
+4 What signals for measurement, and methods of testing, should be recommended to help maintain the quality of high dynamic range content in television production?

 5 Which practices should be recommended in order that the television home audience does not perceive annoying jumps in the television image appearance at transitions between HDR-TV programmes and standard dynamic range television programmes?